bokyoung96/DLStatArb/README.md

-# 📈 Convolutional Transformer for Statistical Arbitrage (KOSPI Replication)
+# 📈 Convolutional Transformer for Statistical Arbitrage

 A replication project of a deep learning–based statistical arbitrage strategy using **CNN + Transformer** models,
 adapted to the **KOSPI equity market**.